-Based on 40 years of experience in direct marketing, I can tell you that most companies put way more thought and effort into what they mail than who they mail.
+After 48 years of experience in direct mail marketing, I can tell you that most companies put way more thought and effort into what they mail than to whom they mail it.
 Many a great marketing campaign has fallen on its face because of a flawed direct mail list.
 Here are some things to consider about your mailing list.

 How does your direct mail list look?

 Have you taken the time to examine your mailing list?
 I’m not suggesting that you sit down and read 10,000 names and addresses.
 But scanning your list can give you insight.
 Like, how did someone from Kalamazoo, Michigan, end up on the mailing list for my store, which serves an audience that lives within 5 miles of its location in Lexington, Kentucky?
 A scan might also reveal problems caused by sloppy data entry –it’s probably Main Street not Maine Street, for example.
 If you know your customers well, you might be shocked to find several who have passed away and are still on your direct mail list.
 Spend a few minutes studying your mailing list and you might decide it is time to give it a major overhaul and update.